yasminshamsudin/Q/Qsource/src/README.md

-These files have been fetched from a compiled version on Rackham, Uppmax, and cleaned using the make nuke option.
+These files have been fetched from a compiled working version on Rackham, Uppmax, and cleaned using the make nuke option.